getsentry/sentry-docs/src/wizard/javascript/sveltekit/with-error-monitoring-and-replay.md

   dsn: "___PUBLIC_DSN___",
   // Session Replay
   integrations: [new Sentry.Replay()],
-  // This sets the sample rate at 10%.
+  replaysSessionSampleRate: 0.1, // This sets the sample rate at 10%.
 You may want to change it to 100% while in development and then sample at a lower rate in production.
-  replaysSessionSampleRate: 0.1,
-  // If you're not already sampling the entire session, change the sample rate to 100% when
-  // sampling sessions where errors occur:
+  replaysOnErrorSampleRate: 1.0, // If you're not already sampling the entire session, change the sample rate to 100% when sampling sessions where errors occur.
-  replaysOnErrorSampleRate: 1.0,
 });
 ```